TimboKZ/Rammy/Modules.md

 Your snippets can be added to existing `.tex` files using `rammy extend <file> <snippet>`.
 If the specified file already has a Rammy section, then the snippet will be added to the end of the Rammy section using the `\input` command.
-If the file is corrupted and Rammy can find `%-- Rammy begin` but not `%-- Rammy end`, then the snippet will be added right after `%-- Rammy end`.
+If the file is corrupted and Rammy can find `%-- Rammy start` but not `%-- Rammy end`, then the snippet will be added right after `%-- Rammy start`.
 If the specified file does not already have a Rammy section, it will be created.

 Consider the directory structure we've shown in the end of the [Modules](#modules) section.
 Here's an example of a Rammy snippet that could correspond to `lecture-notes.tex`: